Last Updated: November 2013

 Payroll Direct Deposit Form

 This offer to participate in electronic direct deposit complies with AS 37.25.050 and 2 AAC 15.130.
 Do not fill out this form if you wish to decline the offer.
-The optional form authorizes a direct deposit of the payroll warrant to a financial institution of the employee's choice.
+This optional form authorizes a direct deposit of the payroll warrant to a financial institution of the employee's choice.
 Processing of this authorization through the state payroll system will require two pay periods to complete.
-You will need to attach to the form a voided check or savings account deposit slip of the account to which you want your payroll warrant directed.
+You will need to attach a voided check or savings account deposit slip to the form.

 This information will be used in statistical calculations only for federal and state EEO reporting requirements.